 Cove between Alfanzina lighthouse and Praia do Carvalho

 Praia de Benagil

 Steps at Benagil leading to Algar de Benagil

 The walk from Benagil to Praia da Marinha becomes challenging again in a few places.
 There is a steep crag which leads to a large area of trees that were destroyed by last summer’s forest fires and it was sad to see the blackened remains of what would have been impressive trees.
 Thankfully this was the only part of the walk that had been affected by the fire and on the rest of the walk we were able to enjoy, if not always recognise and name, plants that have adapted to grow in dry, salty conditions, such as juniper, dwarf palm, beach daisy, ice plant, goosefoot, thyme and rock samphire.
 We weren’t so lucky at sighting the birds which come to the area to shelter on the side of the cliffs.
-The information board promised us rock doves, alpine swifts, kestrels and peregrine falcons, but all we saw was a large group of herring gulls sitting near the edge of the path completely unfazed by the number of people walking by.
+The information board promised us rock doves, alpine swifts, kestrels and peregrine falcons, but all we saw was a large group of yellow-legged gulls sitting near the edge of the path completely unfazed by the number of people walking by.